JorgeMerida19/mi-primer-app/README.md

 ### Projects details

-This project it's created for to practice React JS and GitHub, it's just to learn
+This project it's created for to practice React JS and GitHub, it's just to learn.
+The new line is added for test number two